rr-retroroot/emulationstation-de/USERGUIDE.md

 ### Directories interpreted as files

 There are two scenarios where it's useful to interpret directories as files inside ES-DE.
-The first one is to hide the directory structure for multi-disc games and similar while still being able to directly launch files inside these folders, and the second is that some emulators support passing a directory rather than an individual file as the game ROM argument.
+The first one is to hide the directory structure for multi-file/multi-disc games while still being able to directly launch files inside these folders, and the second is that some emulators support passing a directory rather than an individual file as the game ROM argument.

 In both cases, renaming a directory to one of the supported file extensions will automatically make ES-DE interpret it as a file.
-This means that the directory can be part of the automatic collections and any custom collections.
+This also means that the directory can be part of the automatic collections and any custom collections.

 The only difference between a real file and a directory interpreted as a file is that the _Delete_ button in the metadata editor will be disabled as ES-DE does not support deletion of directories for safety reasons.